Tabular Foundation Models Can Do Survival Analysis: Discussion

 \section{Discussion}

 In this work, we demonstrate the utility of a classification-based formulation of survival analysis, specifically as it allows us to leverage pretrained TFMs.
 Beyond its strong modeling performance, this approach is also computationally efficient.
-Using a single NVIDIA Tesla A100 GPU (80GB), our static TFM experiments (over $43$ datasets and $5$ time discretization granularities $K$ for both MITRA and TabPFN) took $\approx 30$ minutes.
+Using a single NVIDIA Tesla A100 GPU (80GB), our static TFM experiments (over $43$ datasets and $4$ time discretization granularities $K$ for both MITRA-CF and TabPFN-CF) took $\approx 30$ minutes.
 Similarly, the dynamic TFM experiments across $5$ datasets took $\approx 5$ minutes.

+\bo{Limitations.} Casting continuous event times into $K$ discrete bins introduces an unavoidable loss of temporal resolution, particularly when event times are concentrated or highly non-uniformly distributed.
+Increasing $K$ mitigates this resolution loss but raises computational cost.
+Additionally, our missing-label treatment of censored observations is theoretically justified only under conditionally independent censoring (Assumptions~\ref{assump:censoring} and \ref{assump:censoring-dynamic}).
+Informative censoring (where censoring time depends on the latent event time given covariates) and competing risks (where multiple event types can occur) fall outside the regime covered by Theorem~\ref{thm:minimizer-static}.
+A natural future direction is to investigate approaches to handle dependent censoring.

-Directions for future work include (1) exploring fine-tuning and training TFMs explicitly for survival analysis, e.g., to explicitly optimize for ranking or C-Index; (2) investigating ways to leverage TFMs for continuous time survival modeling; and (3) leveraging TFMs for treatment effect analysis in time-to-event outcomes, a common use case for survival analysis \citep{hosmer2008applied}.
+\bo{Future work.} Directions for future work include (1) exploring fine-tuning TFMs explicitly for survival analysis, e.g., to explicitly optimize for ranking or C-Index; (2) investigating ways to leverage TFMs for continuous-time survival modeling rather than relying on discretization; (3) extending our approach to handle informative censoring; and (4) leveraging TFMs for treatment effect analysis in time-to-event outcomes, a common use case for survival analysis \citep{hosmer2008applied}.